loune/s3leveldown/README.md

 Individual operations (`put` `get` `del`) are atomic as guaranteed by S3, but the implementation of `batch` is not atomic.
 Two concurrent batch calls will have their operations interwoven.
 Don't use any plugins which require this to be atomic or you will end up with your database corrupted!
 However, if you can guarantee that only one process will write the S3 bucket at a time, then this should not be an issue.
 Ideally, you want to avoid race conditions where two processes are writing to the same key at the same time.
 In those cases the last write wins.

 Iterator snapshots are not supported.
-When iterating through a list of keys that may be modified, you may get the changes, similar to dirty reads.
+When iterating through a list of keys and values, you may get the changes, similar to dirty reads.

 ## Tests and debug

 S3LevelDOWN uses [debug](https://github.com/visionmedia/debug).
-To see debug message set the environment variable `DEBUG=S3LevelDOWN`
+To see debug message set the environment variable `DEBUG=S3LevelDOWN`.

-To run the test suite, you to set a S3 bucket to the environment variable `S3_TEST_BUCKET`.
+To run the test suite, you need to set a S3 bucket to the environment variable `S3_TEST_BUCKET`.
 Also be sure to [set your AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 ```bash
 $ S3_TEST_BUCKET=my-test-bucket npm run test